PX4/DriverFramework/README.md

 The top level namespace is DriverFramework.

 The main classes are:
 * Framework: Used to start and stop the driver framework
 * DevMgr: Used to:
     - Register and unregister device drivers
     - get and release DevHandle objects
 * WorkMgr: Used by drivers to:
     - schedule periodic tasks
     - create and destroy WorkHandles
 * DevObj: The base class of all drivers
+    - periodic callback method `virtual void _measure()`

+The framework consists of one worker thread (class `HRTWorkQueue`) that periodically executes the method `virtual void DevObj::_measure()`, that is implemented by the corresponding device driver to update its data.

-The framework provides two intermediate driver classes as a base for new drivers:
+The framework provides three intermediate driver classes as a base for new drivers:
 * VirtDevObj: Provides a base class for simulated drivers
 * I2CDevObj: Provides a base class for I2C drivers
+* SPIDevObj: Provides a base class for SPI drivers

 ### Framework Initialization